Democrats elevate health care as virus-era campaign argument

 Trump campaign spokeswoman Kayleigh McEnany said the president is “indisputably the best person to lead our country on health care,” pointing to his work to get health care industry executives to agree to offer free testing and expanded coverage for those suffering from the illness.
 She also argued that Trump has been working while in office to bring health care costs down for Americans.

-Like most Americans, Biden is grounded at home, unable to campaign in a traditional manner or harness the media spotlight.
-He holds daily events related to the virus, including virtual roundtables featuring first responders and others acutely affected by the outbreak.
-He holds daily calls with an advisory board of medical doctors and experts, and is reaching out to a number of governors dealing with the crisis in their states.
+Like most Americans, Biden is grounded at home.
+He holds daily events related to the virus, including virtual roundtables featuring first responders and others affected by the outbreak.
+He holds daily calls with an advisory board of medical doctors and experts and is reaching out to governors dealing with the crisis.

 In Texas, veteran and businesswoman MJ Hegar, who’s challenging Republican Sen. John Cornyn, said health care has always been a top issue for voters.
 But she said the coronavirus underscored how out of touch politicians in Washington are to the realities confronting average Americans.